 Whether you’re a resident or a tourist in Dubai, Dubai metro rail service would be felicitous as it links to lots of notable places and major destination in Dubai; plus the facts that it’s inexpensive and comfortable.
 The “Metro Dubai” offers two dedicated stops for Dubai International Airport; Terminal 1 and Terminal 3.
 These are situated at the eastern end of the Dubai Red Line.

 Automated, the Dubai Metro train is driverless and has 0% carbon emission.
-Designed to convey six hundred and forty-three (643) passengers, the Dubai train boasts three types of cabins or carriages, first class (called Gold class), the women-and-only cabin, and the general cabin (which has more cabins).
+Designed to convey six hundred and forty-three (643) passengers, the Dubai train boasts three types of cabins or carriages, first class (called Gold class), the women-only cabin, and the general cabin (which has more cabins).
 The first class is exclusive to Nol gold card holders, boasts wide leather seats, carpet flooring, exclusive lighting and design, and a panoramic view through the windscreen of the RTA Metro train.